WAWATA TOPU – MERMAIDS OF TIMOR-LESTE

 Since its release in August 2013, Wawata Topu has been selected to participate at many international film festivals.
 It has been translated into English, French, Spanish (courtesy of Bea & Kike), Portuguese (courtesy of Fundação Oriente in Dili), Italian (courtesy of Giacomo & Julia) and German (courtesy of Jan-Patrick Fischer).
 The film has received several reviews by the international press, and on the 26th February 2015, it obtained the Best Foreign Documentary Award at the American Online Film Awards ceremony in New York.
 In March 2015, the film received the Special Prize ‘Chandrika Sharma’ at the 7ème Édition du Festival International de Films Pêcheurs du Monde in Lorient (France).

-April 2021 – “A la rencontre des peuples des mers – Timor : les Wawata Topu”, screened again in ARTE TV in France and Germany.
+April–May 2021 – Featured in “A la rencontre des peuples des mers – Timor : les Wawata Topu”, broadcast in ARTE TV in France and Germany.

 October 2018 – Featured on “A la rencontre des peuples des mers – Timor : les Wawata Topu”, a co-production Dècoupages and ARTE TV in France, presented by Marc Thiercelin.